 2. Be meticulous in crafting the job description

-Not only will this ensure you attract candidates who are truly qualified, it will serve as a performance appraisal tool once you’ve found your perfect hire.
+Not only will this ensure you attract candidates who are truly qualified, it will serve as a performance evaluation tool once you’ve found your perfect hire.
 Be honest about the duties the position does and does not entail.
 Don’t over-promise room for advancement or gloss over unglamorous tasks like filing.
 Clearly state the degrees, certifications or experience required.
 This will help you quickly evaluate the first round of applications.

 3. Get in position